siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Syntax**

-The following is the syntax for a pattern configuration:
+The following is the syntax for a pattern query:

 ```sql
 from (every)? <event reference>=<input stream>[<filter condition>] ->